A Parent Asked About Braces After Dinner. The Practice That Booked First Owned The Consult.

 Groups where volume is healthy, but treatment-start discipline and consult continuity still feel too dependent on local staff heroics.

-Growth-Minded Owners + TCs
+Growth-Minded Leaders + TCs

 Leaders who know the practice should be converting more of the demand it already paid to create.